jdamata/bb-bulk-ssh-key/README.md

 # bb-bulk-ssh-key
 Upload multiple ssh keys to your bitbucket account.
-This utility will check a directory for public ssh keypairs and
+This utility will check a directory for public ssh keypairs, validate the public key and upload it to your bitbucket account.

 ## Installation